-- analogous [to sth] The theory of..... is entirely (completely) analogous to.....
+- analogous [to sth] An analogous situation to the one considered in this paper has been studied, to great effect, by Dasgupta and his coauthors.
+The theory of.... is entirely (completely) analogous to.....
 We shall also refer to a point as backward nonsingular, with the obvious analogous meaning.
 Using (2) and following steps analogous to those above, we obtain..... - analogously [to sth] The lower limit is defined analogously: simply interchange sup and inf in (1).
 The notion of backward complete is defined analogously by exchanging the roles of f and f^{-1} .
-Analogously to Theorem 2, we may also characterize..... - analogue [of sth; amer. analog] This is an exact analogue of Theorem 1 for closed maps. \bullet No analogue of such a metric appears to be available for Z. - analogy Let us see what such a formula might look like, by analogy with Fourier series.
+This case is treated analogously to the previous one.
+Analogously to Theorem 2, we may also characterize..... - analogue [of sth; to sth; amer. analog] This is an exact analogue of Theorem 1 for closed maps.
+No analogue of such a metric appears to be available for Z. Fullness is the analogue in this setting to being an ultrafilter. - analogy Let us see what such a formula might look like, by analogy with Fourier series.
 In analogy with (1) we have.....
 There is a close analogy between.....
 The analogy with statistical mechanics would suggest.....
-Our presentation is therefore organized in such a way that the analogies between the concepts of topological space and continuous function, on the one hand, and of measurable space and measurable function, on the other, are strongly emphasized. - analyse A model for analysing rank data obtained from several observers is proposed. - analysis [see also: exploration, investigation, study] The only case requiring further analysis occurs when f = 0.
-We now transfer the above analysis back to M(A).
-The analysis is similar to that of [3].
-Analysis of the proofs of these previous results shows that.....
-These results show that an analysis purely at the level of functions cannot be useful for describing..... • a careful (close/comprehensive/detailed/systematic/thorough) analysis - angle Draw the half-line from x at angle φ to θ .
-The line T makes a right angle with the chosen direction.
-Then F and G make angle α .
-Let ABC be an angle of sixty degrees.
-The two lines intersect at an angle of ninety degrees.
-As the point z moves around the unit circle, the corresponding J_z 's are rotations of angle t(z). - announce Kim announces that (by a tedious proof) the upper bound can be reduced to 10. - anomalous The prime 2 is anomalous in this respect, in that the only edge from 2 passes through 3.
+Our presentation is therefore organized in such a way that the analogies between the concepts of topological space and continuous function, on the one hand, and of measurable space and measurable function, on the other, are strongly emphasized.
+Our study of the descent properties of stacks bears a close analogy with motivic homotopy theory. - analyse [see also: examine] A model for analysing rank data obtained from several observers is proposed.We are able to surmount this obstacle by analysing the rate of convergence.